deepikakatta/deepu_devops/README.md

 # deepu_devops
-This is my for Devops Class
+This is my Devops Class
+Harsha is Great